The Satirist – SubmissionsWednesday, November 11th, 2009

 - Please include the title of your piece in the email subject line.
 A funny title has a better chance to attract attention–from editors and from online readers.
 Craft the best title that you possibly can.

 - Send an email to submissions[at]thesatirist.com with a query and/or a completed work.
 You should receive an automated reply confirming receipt.

-- Please do not send something already published anywhere online.
+- Please do not send something already published anywhere online, including your own blog.

-- Due to the volume of submissions, please expect that it may take a long time for a reply.
-If you don't receive a reply, you should assume it won't be included, but after 30 days, feel free to send a follow-up email.
+- If you don’t receive a reply, you should assume it has not been accepted, but after 30 days, feel free to send a follow-up email to thesatir[@]thesatirist.com.

 - Simultaneous submissions are accepted.
 However, if you publish your piece elsewhere, please let us know.